FctsFxns/schultzen-web/_works/Lab-Manifesto.md

 published: true
 date:  2017-06-14 00:00:00 +0100
 ---
-Manifesto del no hacer is a performative text questioning labour-centred societies and the increasing identification of human value with productivity, acceleration, and permanent activity.
+The **Manifesto** for doing nothing is a performative text questioning labour-centred societies and the increasing identification of human value with productivity, acceleration, and permanent activity.

 Written as a poetic and political declaration, the manifesto combines humour, contradiction, exhaustion, refusal, and performative language to advocate for alternative relationships to time, usefulness, leisure, and collective existence.
 Positioned between artistic statement, political provocation, and speculative exercise, the text proposes “not doing” as a serious and conscious practice capable of interrupting dominant structures of overproduction and self-optimization.